create3000/x_ite/docs/_posts/components/Geospatial/GeoViewpoint.md

 ### SFVec3d [in, out] **centerOfRotation** 0 0 0 <small>(-∞,∞)</small>

-CenterOfRotation specifies center point about which to rotate user's eyepoint when in EXAMINE or LOOKAT mode.
+*centerOfRotation* specifies center point about which to rotate user's eyepoint when in EXAMINE or LOOKAT mode.

 ### SFFloat [in, out] **fieldOfView** π/4 <small>(0,π)</small>